Guanghan/mydocs/docs/standardize.rst

 The human pose estimation results include two parts: (1) the keypoints of each detected human candidate, (2) the keypoint associations to form body and limbs.
 This can be easily customized.

+The human pose tracking results include the detection results, the pose estimation results, and the tracking ID.
+We output pose tracking results in images by default.
+We also support outputing the pose tracking results into videos.

 The code is open-sourced in SVAI group.
 Please log in your Gitlab to access the code.